aws/s2n-quic/examples/jumbo-frame/README.md

 - if it is lost  -> not supported

 The MTU updates happen in this process
-1. 1200 byte mtu - the handshake frames are padded to 1200 bytes.
+1. 1200 byte MTU - the handshake frames are padded to 1200 bytes.
 A successful handshake implies at least a 1200 byte MTU.
-From the quic RFC, this is the minimum mtu that quic supports.
+From the quic RFC, this is the minimum MTU that quic supports.
-2. 1472 byte mtu - the quic endpoint will send the first probe at `min(1500 - overhead, max_mtu - overhead)`.
+2. 1472 byte MTU - the quic endpoint will send the first probe at `min(1500 - overhead, max_mtu - overhead)`.
 The 1472 byte probe represents `1500 - UDP_HEADER - IPV4_HEADER`.
 This value is probed first because it commonly supported.
 3. binary search towards `max_mtu` until within a reasonable threshold of `max_mtu`.

 The endpoint does not immediately start probing at large values because of poor efficiency in the following scenario.
-- a large (approximately 9000) max mtu is specified at the endpoint
+- a large (approximately 9000) maximum MTU is specified at the endpoint
-- the network only supports a small mtu (approximately 1500)
+- the network only supports a small MTU (approximately 1500)
 - the connection exchanges a small amount of data

 Sending 9000 bytes of application data entails